re-mote-sensing/re-mote/VictorVezina19/README.md

 For each End node, you'll need:

 * One Arduino compatible micro controller.
 At least 30kB of flash memory and 1.5kB of ram is highly recomended.
-The [bla]() is a good option
+The [Arduino Nano](https://store.arduino.cc/usa/arduino-nano) seems to work well
 * A [LoRa mesh module](https://www.dfrobot.com/product-1670.html)
 * A GPS module of some sort.
-The [bla]() is recomended
+The [GP-735](https://www.sparkfun.com/products/13670) is very good, although expensive
 * Any sensors you want to connect to it, see the [sensor options section](#sensor-options) for more information
 * An appropriate power option, see the [power options section](#power-options) for more information
 * Some form of [eclosure](#enclosures)